-It’s 1:00 pm on Friday and our site is still having issues.
+It’s 1:00 pm on Friday, and our site is still having issues.
 According to our web developers and our hosting company, it is necessary to “debug” our over 3000 posts.
 This is taking quite a while.
 Our web guy just sent me an email, saying they are working on our 40,000 plus photos and with only 10,000 of them processed so far.
 It could be a while.
 We are anticipating another day or two.

 Since we handle all of our financial matters and banking online, we often see popular sites we use down for a day or two during this process.
 We certainly understand the frustration of all of our worldwide readers.
 Also, we realize the frustration over our site being down off and on over the past nine months since we began the process of moving over to WordPress as opposed to Blogger.

 We had no choice but to make this transition.
-The web company we’ve used has been on top of all of this and we feel confident they will resolve this soon.
-In the interim, I will continue to prepare new posts, while taking many new photos to share once everything is back on track.
+The web company we’ve used has been on top of all of this, and we feel confident they will resolve this soon.
+In the interim, I will continue to prepare new posts while taking many new photos to share once everything is back on track.

 As mentioned a few days ago, we’re continuing to research our options when we have to leave South Africa in April for our visa stamps.
 We selected a few possible options.
 But, here’s the dilemma.
-If the virus escalates in South Africa between now and then, we potentially could lose a ton of money if the borders are closed again, not only for South Africa but for wherever we are planning to go.
+If the virus escalates in South Africa between now and then, we could potentially lose a ton of money if the borders are closed again, not only for South Africa but also for wherever we are planning to go.

-Thus, we’ve decided to “wing it” and wait until two or three weeks before our visas expire to pin down where we’ll go and what we’ll do for those possible 10 days when we leave South Africa.
+Thus, we’ve decided to “wing it” and wait until two or three weeks before our visas expire to pin down where we’ll go and what we’ll do for those possible ten days when we leave South Africa.
 The countries we may choose now may present an entirely different situation in the next 60 days.
 Again, our lives are based on a “play it by ear” scenario.
 WE can live with this.

 Yesterday morning, Thursday, February 4th, we headed to Komatipoort for an eye doctor appointment for me.
-As it turned out, it was the same doctor we’d visited in 2018/2019 from whom we had eye exams, who was still working at the same location in town, next door to Dr. Theo, family practice doc, and Dr. Luzanne, our dentist both of whom we’ll see while here.
+As it turned out, it was the same doctor we’d visited in 2018/2019 from whom we had eye exams, who was still working at the exact location in town, next door to Dr. Theo, family practice doc, and Dr. Luzanne, our dentist both of whom we’ll see while here.

 I supposed I, too, was anxious to be assured it wasn’t anything more than a harmless floater which is an anomaly of the vitreous (clear floating liquid) of no particular use in the eye.
-When the eye doctor assured me, after careful examination, there was nothing to worry about, I was thrilled, but not surprised.
+When the eye doctor assured me, after careful examination, there was nothing to worry about.
+I was thrilled but not surprised.
 Nonetheless, peace of mind was definitely worth the 20-minute drive to Komatipoort.
 I guess I’ll have to learn to live with this black squiggly thing floating in my mind for the rest of my life.
+Ah, the perils of aging!
 How annoying.
-Ah, the perils of aging!

 Back in Marloth Park, only 90 minutes later, we commenced our almost daily search for the large ostrich family wandering in the park, which we hope to see soon.
-Returning to our home after another unsuccessful search, we went about our usual activities, catering to our animal friend’s visits, enjoying an “adult” beverage at happy hour, and cooking ribeye steaks on the braai.
+Returning to our home after another unsuccessful hunt, we went about our usual activities, catering to our animal friend’s visits, enjoying an “adult” beverage at happy hour, and cooking ribeye steaks on the braai.

 Last night, without a doubt, was the hottest night on the veranda we’ve experienced so far.
 It was stifling.
 Sure, we could have hunkered down in the bedroom with the air-con to keep us cool, but we were determined to continue to offer pellets and the remainder of the bananas to our visiting friends.
-Not surprisingly, when we finally had dinner while continuing to sit outdoors and headed to our room to cool off, a massive rainstorm ensued with thunder continuing for several hours.
+Not surprisingly, when we finally had dinner while continuing to sit outdoors and headed to our room to cool off, a massive rainstorm ensued, with thunder continuing for several hours.

-Only once during the storm, did the power go off and, it was for less than a minute.
+Only once during the storm did the power go off and, it was for less than a minute.
 We were thrilled.
 Today, although still humid with more rain on the horizon, it’s quite a bit cooler.

 Photo from one year ago today, February 5, 2020: